A LITTLE ABOUT ME

 Another passion of mine that is very near and dear to my heart, is that of which has anything to do with supporting children, especially those less fortunate and neglected.
 It is my honor to support #savethechildren and bring more awareness to the horrific human trafficking epidemic in the United States and abroad.
 I pledge 10% of all profits to be donated to this cause.

 Personally and as a business owner, I want to help the less fortunate both financially and inspirationally.
-It's my dream to one day build a home for the survivors of human trafficking and to create an environment of which these children can flourish and grow to be independent, successful and of course, creative adults.
+It's my dream to one day build a home for the survivors of human trafficking and to create an environment in which these children can flourish and grow to be independent, successful and of course, creative adults.